BMA91/TC_PROJECT/README.md

 - Replace DB recreation with database migrations (Alembic) for production.
 - Add documentation for AI model configuration (which LLM provider or local model to use).

----

-If you want, I can:
-- Add `.env.example` and update `database.py` to read `DATABASE_URL` from env.
-- Add a short `Makefile` or PowerShell script to start both backend and frontend concurrently.